The Typological Elements of Zechariah 13 Fulfilled in the First Century

 Fulfilled!
 Zechariah 13:7-9 Commentary: The Shepherd is Christ.
 After Jesus’ Crucifixion, Christians were persecuted in Israel and Rome.

-The shepherd in this chapter is Jesus, the sheep are the people of Israel, and the sword in v.
-7 is the word of God.[iv]
-It was the will of God that the Messiah should die for the sins of his people.[v]
+Though it is likely that v.
+7 was initially fulfilled in the death of Judas Maccabees during the Maccabean Wars, the shepherd in this chapter seems to typologically point to Jesus Christ.
+Either way the sheep are the people of Israel, and the sword in v.
+7 is the word of God (Hebrews 4:12).
+It was the will of God that the Messiah should die for the sins of His people (Isaiah 53:10).
 After Jesus’ death, Jewish Christians faced many hardships.
-Shortly after the crucifixion, Jewish Christians were persecuted by their brethren in Jerusalem.[vi]
+Shortly after the crucifixion, Jewish Christians were persecuted by their brethren in Jerusalem (Acts 8:1-3).
 Then in A.D.
 64, Nero burned Christians on crosses and fed them to wild animals in public spectacle.
 Two years later, Israel revolted against Rome and thousands more Jews were killed.
 Though the exact number killed during these hardships is not known, in this oracle Zechariah implies that only one-third of the people living in Israel survived these calamities.

 Interested in THE PRETERIST VIEW OF ESCHATOLOGY, or are you a PRETERIST struggling with a prophecy or verse?
 It DID happen just like the Bible says!
 If you liked this essay, see PRETERIST BIBLE COMMENTARY for a detailed explanation of the FULFILLMENT OF ALL MAJOR END TIME PROPHECIES IN THE BIBLE.
 The more unbelievable the prophecy, the more amazing and miraculous the fulfillment!